Duncan-Kyhl/goals/README.md

 18. What hardware goes into a computer?
 19. What is cybersecurity?
 20. How can I use quantum computing and blockchain?
-21. What is PyTorch vs TensorFlow?
+21. What is Keras vs PyTorch vs TensorFlow?
 22. What jobs allow me to code other than software developers?